TheDeathlyCow/frostiful/wiki/docs/tags.md

 These tags are defined in Thermoo, which you may want to read more about [here](https://thermoo.thedeathlycow.com/mods/armor_materials/).

+These tags will apply a [`frostiful:frost_resistance`](./components.md#frost-resistance) component to any new stacks created with these tags that does not already have this component.
+Editing these tags and reloading will not update existing stacks.

 !!! warning
-    These tags are deprecated, it is preferred that you use a separate mod like [Default Components](https://modrinth.com/mod/default-components) to modify attributes of custom armours instead.
+    These tags are deprecated, it is preferred that you use a the [`frostiful:frost_resistance`](./components.md#frost-resistance) component to modify attributes of custom armours instead.

 ## Banner Patterns